The temple was built for King Suryavarman II in the early 12th century. It began as the king’s state temple close to the capital city.

 Today, the temple is Theravada Buddhist, and although it was neglected after the new state temple was built, it was never truly abandoned.
 This is unusual for temples of the area and the day, and it remains in almost the same state it was before the change of power and death of the king it was built for.
-The other thing that allows the temple to remain mostly intact is that it has a moat, which protects it from being approached and damaged by the jungle or anything in it.
-Most of the temples of the same day are either partially or completely in ruins, and none of them are being used presently, but Angkor Wat is not only completely functional, it is actually in use.
+The other thing that allows the temple to remain mostly intact is its moat, which protects it from being approached and damaged by the jungle or anything in it.
+Most of the same day's temples are either partially or completely in ruins, and none are being used presently.
+Still, Angkor Wat is not only completely functional, but it is also actually in use.

-Angkor Wat required significant restoration in the 20th century, most importantly the removal of accumulated dirt and vegetation.
-In recent times, the temple has seen a few adjustments.
-Since the 1990s, there has been a huge influx in the number of tourists that have been visiting Angkor Wat.
-The temple is now considered part of the Angkor World Heritage Site, since 1992.
-This has meant an increase in the amount of money that has been given to Angkor Wat, as well as an increase in the protection that it has been given by the governments.
+The Angkor Wat underwent significant restoration in the 20th century, most importantly removing accumulated dirt and vegetation.
+In recent times, the temple has also seen a few adjustments.
+Since the 1990s, there has been a huge influx of tourists that have been visiting Angkor Wat.
+The temple is now a UNESCO World Heritage Site since 1992.

 The magnificent Angkor Wat has become a symbol of Cambodia.
 It appears on the national flag of the country and is its most famous attraction.
 It has also become an important part of some of the Cambodian population who can profit from tourism.